onap/integration/docs/docs_vFW_CNF_CDS.rst

         }
     }

 Artifact file determines a place of the static profile or the content of the complex profile.
 In the latter case we need a pair of profile folder and mappimng file with a declaration of the parameters that CDS needs to resolve first, before the Velocity templating is applied to the .vtl files present in the profile content.
-After Velovity templating the .vtl extensions will be ropped from the file names.
+After Velocity templating the .vtl extensions will be dropped from the file names.
 The embedded mechanism will include in the profile only files present in the profile MANIFEST file that needs to contain the list of final names of the files to be included into the profile.
-Th figure below shows the idea of profile templating.
+The figure below shows the idea of profile templating.

 .. figure:: files/vFW_CNF_CDS/profile-templating.png
    :align: center